Can Both Spouses Collect Social Security Benefits? What You Need to Know

 If you’re 62 years of age or older, Social Security can provide you a source of income when you retire or can no longer work due to a disability.
 When it comes to benefits, both spouses can receive Social Security, which is based on their individual earnings records and at what age they claim benefits.
 In other words, one spousal payment does not offset or affect the other.

-That said, Social Security has a maximum family benefit, the maximum amount you can collect monthly based on your earnings record.
+That said, Social Security has a maximum family benefit, which is the maximum amount you can collect monthly based on your earnings record.
 Right now, the maximum amount is between 150% and 188% of your monthly benefit payment at full retirement age (FRA), according to AARP.

 Subscribe to Kiplinger’s Personal Finance